Our Frequently Asked Questions

 1. How often should I get my gutters cleaned?

 It is a smart idea to clean your gutters every time you experience severe weather conditions, but if you can’t commit to that then aim for at least once a year.
-Like roof inspections, gutter maintenance is something that you can easily outsource to the professionals, like us here at Ivy Contractors.
+Like roof inspections, gutter maintenance is something that you can easily outsource to the professionals, like us here at Ivy Roofing.
 We’ve been installing internal box gutters and external gutters around Sydney for over 10 years and know how to repair or replace gutters that have rusted, started leaking, been poorly installed or are suffering from general wear and tear.

 2. Are there different styles of gutters?